-Mining is the extraction of natural resources from the earth’s crust for economical use.
+Mining is the extraction of natural resources from the earth’s crust for economic use.

 Types of minerals found in East Africa

-- Non-metallic minerals: These include; petroleum, phosphates, soda ash, sand, clay, Gypsum, mica, water, coal, e.t.c
+These include; petroleum, phosphates, soda ash, sand, clay, gypsum, mica, water, coal, e.t.c

 Factors that have favoured mining in East Africa